William & Mary values the exchange of ideas, people, research, and culture as central to its mission of furthering human knowledge and understanding.

 - Tenure-track or tenured faculty appointments

 J-1 scholars may enroll in courses for credit on a part-time basis.
 At the discretion of the program, school or department, they may audit as many courses, provided it does not interfere with the primary purpose of research or teaching for which the DS-2019 was issued.
-If a research scholar wishes to begin a degree program full time, he/she must first be approved for a change of category or change of status.
+If the scholar wishes to begin a degree program full time, they must first be approved for a change of category or change of status.